Bjarrrne/ezgal/README.md

 * Creates thumbnails automatically (may take a while on first startup)
 * No need for a specific way of adding files.
 Simply add them in any way you want.
 FTP, PhotoSync App, WebDav, etc.
 * Everything is stored locally!
 No need for an internet connection because this doesn't use CDNs for external assets.
 This might be stupid but at the same time I wanted to create something that can work even when your server isn't connected to the internet (except GMaps, which is only activated when adding an API-Key).
-* Compatible file formats:
+* Compatible file mimetypes (not all have been tested yet):
-  * Standard web-compliant image files (jpg, png, bmp have been tested)
+  * Standard image files: 'jpeg', 'tiff', 'png', 'bmp', 'x-bmp', 'x-ms-bmp', 'gif'
-  * Raw files
+  * Raw image files: 'x-canon-cr2'
-  * Standard HTML5 compatible videos
+  * Video files: 'mpeg', 'mp4', 'ogg', 'quicktime', 'webm', 'x-msvideo', 'x-sgi-movie', '3gpp'
-  * Standard HTML5 compatible audio
+  * (Standard HTML5 compatible audio)
   * The rest is trial and error I guess.

 ## What this doesn't do